ixaxaar/pytorch-dnc/README.md

 ## General noteworthy stuff

-1. SDNCs use the [FLANN approximate nearest library](https://www.cs.ubc.ca/research/flann/), with its python binding [pyflann3](https://github.com/primetang/pyflann).
+1. SDNCs use the [FLANN approximate nearest neigbhour library](https://www.cs.ubc.ca/research/flann/), with its python binding [pyflann3](https://github.com/primetang/pyflann) and [FAISS](https://github.com/facebookresearch/faiss).

 FLANN can be installed either from pip (automatically as a dependency), or from source (e.g. for multithreading via OpenMP):